-This edition was published by ROC on November 6, 2012 and has 368 pages.
+This urban fantasy that was published by ROC on November 6, 2012 and has 368 pages.

 Ninth and, thank god, last in the Allie Beckstrom urban fantasy series and revolving around a young Hound who has found her Soul Complement.
 And the only one in the world who can save it…poor thing.